 ```

-The goals I have for the modularization is to have in each module the table of random numbers and the control for how many random numbers to generate, and then for the number of these modules to be controlled.
+The goals I have for the modularization are for each module to contain a table of random numbers and the control for how many random numbers to generate, and then for the number of these modules to be controlled.
 The **roundTerm** input I want to be global, so it will not be within a module, but the **striping** input can be.
 Actually having one of these inside and the other outside the UI module is helpful because of what I want to show later with the server modules.
 In total that is three UI elements I want to have modularized, so we can remove those from the UI and place them in a custom function.
-There is more involved than this, but this is a good place to start.
+There is more involved than this for modularizing, but this is a good place to start.

 ```{r echo = TRUE, eval = FALSE}